The Need for A Digital Marketing Framework

 Internet changed that equation upside down.
 Now, your customers decide what information they want, where and when.
-You need a new framework to convince customers to buy online.
+You need a new framework to engage with your customers and convince them to buy online.
 While it’s easy to set up an online shop, it’s a lot harder to convince prospects to buy from your site.

 Even though my clients are mostly SaaS / software services companies that sell to other businesses, the issue of trust comes up every time a new prospect visits their site.
-Technology buyers generally buy more online but even they find it difficult to buy from someone for the first time.
+Technology buyers are more comfortable buying online but even they find it difficult to buy from someone for the first time.
 It’s an even bigger challenge if you are selling to people who don’t buy online that frequently.

 The 4Cs Digital Marketing Framework

-I created the 4Cs digital marketing framework to help my clients solve this problem of lack of trust.
-The framework focuses on building trust with your online prospects.
+I created the 4Cs digital marketing framework based on my experience working with clients for over 10 years.
+It focuses on building trust with your online prospects.
 Let me show you what I mean through an example.4Cs #digital #marketing #framework focuses on building #trust with your online prospects.
 Click To Tweet

 Joe wants to buy a mobile phone.
 He walks into a store, looks at different phones, talks to a sales person and buys the phone he likes best.
-Joe walks out with the phone in his hand, secure in the knowledge that he got exactly what he bought.
-He knows he can come back to the shop if there is any issue later.
+Joe walks out with the phone in his hand, secure in the knowledge that he got exactly what he paid for.
+He knows he can come back to the shop later if there is any issue.

 He likes the price but it’s his first time on your site.
 Several questions are going through his mind: